Opinion | Why is the GOP waging a culture war? Follow the money.

 Edwards edited out the social issues, but over time they took precedence in Republican politics — and policy.
 “These fights began to creep into Congress as well,” Edwards wrote, “the usual partisan squabbles over tax policy, defense spending, foreign policy, assistance programs, and budget levels joined by bitter and continuous partisan fights over social issues: abortion, gay rights, women’s empowerment, etc.”

 Fast-forward to today.
-I recently received a fundraising email from Rep. Marjorie Taylor Greene (R.-Ga.), the QAnon kook who blames Jewish space lasers for wildfires.
+I recently received a fundraising email from Rep. Marjorie Taylor Greene (R.-Ga.), the kook who blames Jewish space lasers for wildfires.
 Alongside a picture of her holding an assault rifle, she writes that she will “fight” President Biden “with everything I have.”
 “Will you stand with me against Joe Biden’s tyranny?” she demands, seeking a “gift of $50, $100, or even $1,000 TODAY!”
 Such violent appeals work: According to Politico, Greene raked in a whopping $3.2 million in the first three months of 2021 despite (or, more likely, because of) being kicked off her House committees for her extremist rhetoric.

 Of course, that’s chump change compared to the kind of bucks Trump can rake in.
 The Trump campaign and its joint committees with the GOP raised $255.4 million in the eight weeks after the election to contest the results.
 Little wonder that Trump is so determined to steer donors to his own political action committee rather than to party organs: He has tapped a geyser of cash, and he doesn’t want to share the spoils.
 The more outrageously he acts, the more money he brings in.